nathanzebedee/solana-backend-development/week-02/notes/tue-notes.md

 **rent**: the solana network charges rent (in SOL) for the data that is held in accounts (since that data is taking up validator network resources). an account can be marked *rent exempt* if it has a balance of at least 2-years worth of rent. if an account is unable to pay rent, it will no longer load.

-### native programs
+### native accounts
 *special* programs that are required to run the network. below are a few notable native programs:
-* **system program**: responsible for creating new accounts, and assigning account ownership. (if an account does not have a specified owner, it is owned by the system program)
+* **system program**: responsible for creating new accounts, and assigning account ownership, (if an account does not have a specified owner, it is owned by the system program) and for transferring SOL between accounts.
 * **bpf loader**: responsible for deployment, upgrades, and instruction execution of solana programs

+### data accounts
+data accounts are simply accounts which store arbitrary data - like files. there are two kinds of data accounts:
+* system owned accounts
+* PDA (Program Derived Address) accounts

+**program Derived Address (PDA) accounts** are accounts that are created by a program. they are owned by the program, and can only be modified by the program. they are useful for storing data that is only relevant to a program.
+With PDAs, a program can sign for a transaction without having to use a private key.

 ### differences from ethereum
 **ethereum**:<br>